Naicatchewenin First Nation: Governance

-The First Nation elect their leaders for their council under the Indian Act Electoral System, consisting of a chief and three councillors.
-The current council consists of Chief Wayne Smith and Councillors Charles Smith, Donald Smith and Orville Smith.
-Their two-year term that began on January 6, 2008.
+The First Nation elect their leaders for their council under the Indian Act Electoral System, consisting of a chief and four councillors.
+The current council consists of Chief Wayne Smith and Councillors Rhonda Smith, Dean Councillor, Adrian Snowball and Sean Councillor.
+Their four-year term that began in January 2022.

 The First Nation is a member of the Pwi-Di-Goo-Zing Ne-Yaa-Zhing Advisory Services, a regional Chiefs Council, as well as being a member of the Grand Council of Treaty 3, a Tribal Political Organization serving many of the First Nations in northwest Ontario and southeast Manitoba.

 History

 Seven Generations Education Institute (SGEI) is an Aboriginal-owned and controlled post-secondary institution co-founded by the ten bands in the Rainy Lake Tribal area in 1985.
 The ten bands are: Big Grassy, Big Island, Couchiching, Lac La Croix, Naicatchewenin, Nigigoonsiminikaaning, Ojibways of Onigaming, Rainy River, Seine River and Mitaanjigaming.
-Each of the ten bands appointed one member to a Board of Directors of Seven Generations Education Institute, which functions with the leadership of the Executive Director.
+Each of the ten bands appointed one member to a board of directors of Seven Generations Education Institute, which functions with the leadership of the executive director.